tuitet/Housing_Price_Zillow_Analysis/README.md

 - **Build anomaly-detection models to identify unusually-high house prices**:
 - **Written Communication**: I wanted to practice my written communication skills, presenting technical data mining results to a non-technical audience.

+## To-do
+- Update time series to use prophet
+- Perform anomaly detection
+- Update Tableau file with full dataset
+- Improve MLLib models (using all variables, trying different models)
+- Possibly filter by region or by single family homes or rentals